2012 WISE Summit: "Collaborating for Change"

 The World Innovation Summit for Education (WISE) convened for its fourth annual Summit November 13 to 15, 2012 in Doha, Qatar.

 The 2012 Summit's theme is “Collaborating for Change”.

 This year more than 1,000 prominent education, corporate, political and social leaders from over 100 countries gathered for the Summit at the Qatar National Convention Centre in Doha to explore how collaboration in many forms and at many levels can become the driving force of efforts to inspire innovation in education and to design long-term strategies for its renewal.
-WISE is an ideal platform for multi-sectoral collaboration in building the future of education.
-The Summit offers a unique opportunity to education experts, academicians, and policy makers from diverse backgrounds.
+The Summit offers participants an opportunity to take part in three days of debate, dialog and networking.
+WISE is an ideal platform for multi-sectoral collaboration in building the future of education

 High-Level Interactive Sessions

 The three-day Summit offers a convivial environment for interactive discussions with speakers, experts and members from the WISE Community.
 Attendees are given an opportunity to collaborate, share best practices and challenge their thinking during interactive Plenary Sessions and Debates.
 Focus Sessions highlight innovative Best Practices or projects, along with Workshops to facilitate collaboration on specific issues.
 Guests connected with members of the WISE Community, including the holders of the 2012 WISE Awards winning projects and this year’s Learners’ Voice student delegates.
 Also, the WISE Prize for Education, now in its second year, will be awarded during the Summit to an individual or a team in recognition of an outstanding contribution to education.
 Guests witnessed the address by the newly recognized 2012 WISE Prize Laureate Dr. Madhav Chavan at this prestigious event.